 hugetlbfs on /dev/hugepages type hugetlbfs (rw,relatime,seclabel,pagesize=1G)

-DPDK vrouter detects the huge pages size hugetlbfs mount point.
-Here, the DPDK vrouter will try to use 1GB huge pages.
-If no page size is specified, the DPDK vrouter is assuming 2 MB hugepages have to be used.
-If no available hugepages of the specified (or 2MB if not size is specified) are available, the contrail DPDK vrouter will fail to start.
+DPDK vRouter detects the huge pages size hugetlbfs mount point.
+Here, the DPDK vRouter will try to use 1GB huge pages.
+If no page size is specified, the DPDK vRouter is assuming 2 MB hugepages have to be used.
+If no available hugepages of the specified (or 2MB if not size is specified) are available, the contrail DPDK vRouter will fail to start.

 Amount of huge page memory requested by the vRouter at startup for its physical NIC DPDK rings setup is specified in socket-mem parameter.

-In order the vrouter to request hugepages memory on the first NUMA socket only, we are using this option with only one parameter:
+In order the vRouter to request hugepages memory on the first NUMA socket only, we are using this option with only one parameter:

 --socket-mem <value>

-In order the vrouter to request hugepages memory on both NUMA0 and NUMA1 socket, we are using this option with only two parameters:
+In order the vRouter to request hugepages memory on both NUMA0 and NUMA1 socket, we are using this option with only two parameters:

 --socket-mem <value>,<value>